mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ## NSAI Classification
 Based on [Henry Kautz’s](https://en.wikipedia.org/wiki/Henry_Kautz) taxonomy of neuro-symbolic architectures.

-1. **Symbolic Neural symbolic** — is the current approach of many neural models in natural language processing, where words or subword tokens are both the ultimate input and output of large language models.
-Examples include BERT, RoBERTa, and GPT-3.
+1. **Symbolic Neural symbolic** — This is the current standard operating procedure of deep learning, where any/all the symbols in the problem are converted to vector embeddings.
+Vectors are then processed by neural models, which spits out another vector which is then converted to the required symbol.
-2. **Symbolic[Neural]** — is exemplified by AlphaGo, where symbolic techniques are used to call neural techniques.
-In this case the symbolic approach is Monte Carlo tree search and the neural techniques learn how to evaluate game positions.
+2. **Symbolic[Neural]** — This is an over all symbolic solver which uses Neural model internally as subroutine for one or more function.
 3. **Neural|Symbolic** — uses a neural architecture to interpret perceptual data as symbols and relationships that are then reasoned about symbolically.
 The Neural-Concept Learner is an example.
 4. **Neural:Symbolic → Neural** — This type is categorized as Neuro-Symbolic systems where the symbolic knowledge is compiled into the structure of Neural models.
 5. **Neural_{Symbolic}** — uses a neural net that is generated from symbolic rules.
 An example is the Neural Theorem Prover, which constructs a neural network from an AND-OR proof tree generated from knowledge base rules and terms.
 Logic Tensor Networks also fall into this category.